-The trial period is set at a fixed duration of 6 weeks.
-If you connect the hearing aids to the fitting software at any time, including during a Remote Support session, a new 6 week trial period starts from that date.
+The trial period duration can be configured between 2 and 8 weeks, with 6 weeks set as the default.
+If you connect the hearing aids to the fitting software at any time, including during a Remote Support session, a new trial period starts from that date.